What is the Spacemesh Open Testnet?

 What is the Spacemesh Testnet maximum transactions rate?

 90 transactions per second.
-We set the Testnet various protocol parameters to limit the base-layer growth rate and the amount of bandwidth required to download blocks, so home miners can use their existing hard drives and a fraction of a typical home Internet connection capacity to run testnet full nodes.
-With up to 10,000 active miners and a limit of up to 250GB per year base-layer growth rate, the Testnet can support up to 90 transactions per second.2 This is about 18x better than Bitcoin and 12x better than Ethereum's current transaction processing rate at full network capacity3.
+We set the Testnet various protocol parameters to limit the base-layer growth rate and the amount of bandwidth required to download blocks, so home smeshers can use their existing hard drives and a fraction of a typical home Internet connection capacity to run testnet smeshers.
+Spacemesh 0.1, the first release of the Spacemesh Testnet can support up to 90 coin transfer transactions per second.
+This is about 18x better than Bitcoin and 12x better than Ethereum's current transaction processing rate at full network capacity1.
+We plan to test higher capacity rates in future releases of the testnet and prior to Mainnet.

 What is the expected transaction confirmation time?

-Under normal operational conditions4 the expected base-layer transaction confirmation time is 7.5 minutes with overwhelming confidence probability5.
+Under normal operational conditions2 the expected base-layer transaction confirmation time is 7.5 minutes with overwhelming confidence probability3.
 Under adversarial conditions or bad network conditions, the confirmation time may be longer depending on how long the attack is ongoing and the attacker's strength.

-4 Good overall p2p network conditions and no malicious full nodes, and with a layer width of 5 minutes and a 100 nodes Hare consensus committee
+2 Good overall p2p network conditions, no malicious smeshers, and with a layer width of 5 minutes and a 100 nodes Hare consensus committee

 What is the environmental impact of using storage instead of POW ASICs?